rhortensius/gaze_blink/README.md

 # Gaze and blink for the Cozmo robot

-UPDATE: now includes emotional reactions *and* face following!
+UPDATE 1: now includes emotional reactions *and* face following!
 Note the emotional expressions are very early stage.
+UPDATE 2: now includes a viewer with the output of Cozmo's camera and writes timestamps of the key presses

 By Bishakha Chaudhury (https://github.com/chaudhuryB/) and Ruud Hortensius (https://github.com/rhortensius), University of Glasgow, 2019-2020